 - Rachel Carson’s Silent Spring (1962) documents the widespread harm caused by the indiscriminate use chemical pesticides, especially DDT.
 This environmental science book became an instant best seller and helped launch the grassroots environmental movement.

 - Edward O. Wilson’s Anthill: A Novel (2010), while a work of fiction, is a science-based novel that explores the need to promote biodiversity and habitat preservation.

 - Jennifer Price’s Flight Maps: Adventures with Nature in Modern America (2000) explores American’s philosophical and economic relationship with Nature.
 Her case study on the passenger pigeon, which closely parallels the destruction of the buffalo, reminds the reader that species preservation is not easy or a sure thing.

 Writing Opportunity: Research Writing

-- William T. Hornaday’s The Extermination of the American Bison, with a sketch of its discovery and life history, Report of the United States National Museum for the Year Ending June 30, 1887 is a comprehensive report by an influential leader in the effort to preserve the American bison.
+If you prefer to use a single shared text for an inquiry study then consider William T. Hornaday’s The Extermination of the American Bison, with a sketch of its discovery and life history (United States National Museum for the Year Ending June 30, 1887).
+Available as a free ebook or a website, this is a comprehensive report by an influential leader in the effort to preserve the American bison.
 The chapter on conservation legislation is especially revealing.
 See excerpt below.
-This is available as a free ebook and an online version.

 The first section of the bill provided that it shall be unlawful for any person, who is not an Indian, to kill, wound, or in any way destroy any female buffalo of any age, found at large within the boundaries of any of the Territories of the United States.…